 The fair value changes in individual properties result from changes in the projected income and cash flow projections of these properties as well as from changes in capitalization rates and discount rates applied.
-The gain in fair value for the three months ended June 30, 2013 was a result of capitalization rate compression, an increase in expected market rents and increased cash flow due to operating efficiencies realized throughout the portfolio.
+The increase in fair value adjustment for the three months ended September 30, 2013 of \$989 was a result of an increase in expected market rents and increased cash flow as a result of future tenant changes.

-The key valuation assumptions for the REIT's investment properties are set out in the following table:
+The key valuation assumptions for the REIT's investment properties at September 30, 2013 are set out in the following table: